monoira/.dotfiles/README.md

 I will re-check in the future if I can replace those packages with non-snap versions and finally be snap-free.

-## Manual tasks that can not be automated
+## manual tasks that can not be automated

 - for vim-dadbod, create file `~/.config/nvim/lua/config/dbs.lua` with such content